-- Labelling emotions – naming emotions reduces their intensity and limits potentially negative outcomes
+- Labelling emotions – naming emotions reduces their intensity and limits potentially negative outcomes.

-- Learning basic meditation – mindfulness techniques can help you relax, be more comfortable with your emotions, and make fewer rash judgments
+- Learning basic meditation – mindfulness techniques can help you relax, be more comfortable with your emotions, and make fewer rash judgments.

-- Connecting emotions with specific events – making you less likely to act rashly
+- Connecting emotions with specific events – making you less likely to act rashly.

-- Self-reflection – make time daily to reflect on what’s important in your life
+- Self-reflection – make time daily to reflect on what’s important in your life.

-- Writing things down – keeping a journal may help you improve understanding of your thoughts and feelings
+- Writing things down – keeping a journal may help you improve understanding of your thoughts and feelings.

-- Seeking feedback – ask trusted friends or colleagues for feedback about how they see you react in given situations
+- Seeking feedback – ask trusted friends or colleagues for feedback about how they see you react in given situations.

-The best-laid plans are often derailed, not because of external factors beyond our control – but because we sabotage them ourselves.
+The best-laid plans are often derailed, not because of external factors beyond our control, but because we sabotage them ourselves.

-It’s easy to allow your emotions to get the better of you.
-We may think we are in control, but emotions have a habit of hijacking our plans, causing disruptive results and sending us off track.
+You may think you are in control, but emotions have a habit of hijacking our plans, causing disruptive results and sending us off track.

 If you think positively, maintain high standards of honesty and live your values; you are open to change, innovation and new approaches.
 You are proactive, resilient, intentional and look to achieve higher standards all the time.

 Work on your self-management by:

 - Recognising the tell-tale physical signs of emotional ‘hijack’ – what happens when you are about to react emotionally?

 - Taking a deep breath – when you feel a stress response, take a breather.

-- Delay decisions – next time you recognise emotions taking over, delay your reaction and any decisions you need to make
+- Delay decisions – next time you recognise emotions taking over, delay your reaction and any decisions you need to make.

-- Acknowledge your values and ambitions – write down your beliefs, goals and desires
+- Acknowledge your values and ambitions – write down your beliefs, goals and desires.

-- Practise not taking the easy option – unless it’s in line with your values and goals
+- Practise not taking the easy option – unless it’s in line with your values and goals.

-- Practise saying ‘no’ – it’s important to be able to say ‘no’ sometimes if you want to say ‘yes’ to your goals!
+- Practise saying ‘no’ – it’s important to be able to say ‘no’ sometimes if you want to say ‘yes’ to your goals.

 Your goals may be personal ones, but you never act as an island.